 - 1. Log in to the computer. - 2.
-In a web browser, type the following URL:

-where AVAMARSERVER is the Avamar server network hostname (as defined in DNS) or IP address.

-3. If a security alert dialog box appears due to browser security settings, click Yes or OK to allow redirection to the Avamar secure web server.

-A list of the software available from the server appears in the browser.

-5. Select an operating system heading or software category heading from the list and click + next to it.
+In a web browser, type the following URL: https://AVAMARSERVER/dtlt/home.html where AVAMARSERVER is the Avamar server network hostname (as defined in DNS) or IP address. - 3.
+If a security alert dialog box appears due to browser security settings, click Yes or OK to allow redirection to the Avamar secure web server. - The Avamar Web Restore home page appears. - 4.
+From the links at the top of the page, click Downloads.A list of the software available from the server appears in the browser. - 5.
+Select an operating system heading or software category heading from the list and click + next to it.